 Our thoughts control almost everything we do or don’t do in life.
-Research indicates that on average, most adults have anywhere between 50,000 to 60,000 thoughts per day.
+Research indicates on average, most adults have anywhere between 50,000 to 60,000 thoughts per day.

-Depending on your upbringing and your environment, your thoughts will either empower or disempower you.
+Depending on your upbringing and your environment, your thoughts will either empower or dis-empower you.

 The thing to recognise is that having negative thoughts is not our fault because negativity is all around us.
 Just consider the news you may watch on TV or listen to on the radio — the majority of it will be negative.

-If we’re not consciously doing things to get ourselves into a positive frame of mind each day, then the chances are we’ll not be as effective or productive as we can be plus it will also affect our confidence.
+If we’re not consciously doing things to get ourselves into a positive frame of mind each day, chances are we’ll not be as effective or productive as we can be and it will also affect our confidence.